Education and Training Opportunities at SUNY Downstate

 The Summer Institute Program to Increase Diversity is a research career advancing opportunity sponsored by the National Heart, Lung, and Blood Institute (NHLBI) through SUNY Downstate Medical Center.
 This mentored research program will address the difficulties experienced by junior investigators in establishing independent research programs and negotiating through the academic ranks.
 The desired outcome is to improve the recruitment and retention of faculty from disabled and underrepresented minority groups in the study of heart, lung, blood, and sleep disorders.

 SUNY Downstate Cardiovascular Medicine Fellowship Training Program

-SUNY Downstate has been the leader in addressing cardiovascular care including health disparities, and providing cardiovascular clinicians for the boroughs of Brooklyn and Staten Island.
-Since 1994, the Cardiovascular Medicine Training Program has been directed by Dr. Luther Clark.
+Downstate has been the leader in addressing cardiovascular care including health disparities, and providing cardiovascular clinicians for the boroughs of Brooklyn and Staten Island.
+The Cardiovascular Medicinal Fellowship Training Program has been directed by Dr. Jason Lazar.
 Graduates who wish to specialize in cardiovascular medicine can obtain training within two programs; one Clinical and the other focused on Basic Cardiovascular Sciences.

 Brooklyn Health Disparities Research Center Training and Mentoring Core

-The Division of Cardiovascular Medicine is the home of the Brooklyn Health Disparities Research Center (BHDRC) established in October of 2004 and directed by Dr. Luther Clark.
+The Division of Cardiovascular Medicine is the home of the Brooklyn Health Disparities Research Center (BHDRC) established in October of 2004.
 Within the Center, the Training and Mentoring Core directed by Dr. Mohamed Boutjdir provides support for new researchers who are interested in health disparities.
 The aims of the Core are:

 - To provide one-on-one mentoring to junior investigators, new to health disparities research, in order to create a critical mass of investigators in the field at Downstate Medical Center.